vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ![image](/assets/2024-06-19/030.png)

-## Understanding the Databricks Rest Service
+## Understanding the Databricks REST Service

 The Databricks instance comes with a REST webservice that exposes any kind DWH function to the outside.
 The endpoint we're looking for is "api/2.0/sql/statements/".
 So the whole URL looks like this (depending on the user's actual host name):